Swordfish90/cheap-upscaling-triangulation/README.md

 ## Configuration

-The look of both versions can be customized with a set of parameters:
+The look of every variant can be customized with a set of parameters:

 ```glsl
 // Available in CUT1, CUT2 and CUT3